djib2011/thicom/README.md

 ## Associated publications:

 - Tagaris, A., Kollias, D., Stafylopatis, A., Tagaris, G., & Kollias, S. (2018).
 Machine Learning for Neurodegenerative Disorder Diagnosis—Survey of Practices and Launch of Benchmark Dataset.
 International Journal on Artificial Intelligence Tools, 27(03), 1850011.
+- Tagaris, A., Kollias, D., & Stafylopatis, A. (2017, August).
+Assessment of Parkinson’s disease based on deep neural networks.
+In International Conference on Engineering Applications of Neural Networks (pp. 391-403).
+Springer, Cham.
 - Kollias, D., Tagaris, A., Stafylopatis, A., Kollias, S., & Tagaris, G. (2018).
 Deep neural architectures for prediction in healthcare.
 Complex & Intelligent Systems, 4(2), 119-131.
 - Kollias, D., Yu, M., Tagaris, A., Leontidis, G., Stafylopatis, A., & Kollias, S. (2017, November).
 Adaptation and contextualization of deep neural network models.
 In Computational Intelligence (SSCI), 2017 IEEE Symposium Series on (pp. 1-8).
 IEEE.
 - Vlachostergiou, A., Tagaris, A., Stafylopatis, A., & Kollias, S. (2018, October).
 Multi-Task Learning for Predicting Parkinson's Disease Based on Medical Imaging Information.
 In 2018 25th IEEE International Conference on Image Processing (ICIP) (pp. 2052-2056).
 IEEE.